MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/serialization.md

 ] = None
 ```

-If you do use a vector store that can handle native numpy arrays and you don't want to have them converted back and forth, you should setup the [custom serialization and deserialization](#custom-serialization-data-model-to-store-model) for the model and that store.
+If you do use a vector store that can handle native numpy arrays and you don't want to have them converted back and forth, you should setup the [direct serialization and deserialization](#direct-serialization-data-model-to-store-model) methods for the model and that store.

 > [!NOTE]This is only used when using the built-in serialization, when using the direct serialization you can handle the vector in any way you want.